vibe-project/vibe-project.github.io/java-server/3.0.0-Alpha1/reference/index.md

 Server is a react application in a nutshell producing and managing socket consuming HTTP exchange and WebSocket.

 ### Handling Socket
-When a socket is opened, actions added via `socketAction` are executed with it.
+When a socket is opened, actions added via `socketAction(Action<Socket> action)` are executed with it.
 It's allowed to add several actions before and after installation, so you don't need to centralize all your code to one class.

 ```java
 server.socketAction(new Action<Socket>() {